YeseoChung/J124-Final-Assignment-/README.md

 1. Add new column titled, "Rate of PBE for in coming kindergarteners(per 100,000)"
 2. For each county, divide nPBE by n.
 Then, multiply by 100,000.

-_The updated 2014 data is shown below:
+*_The updated 2014 data is shown below:_* </br>
+_Please note that data from StudentData.csv is filled in red, data from pertusisRates2010_2015.csv is filled in orange, and data I calculated is filled in yellow._
 !['Question1','pivotTable'](/Question8.jpg)